-Arabica coffee first arrived in the region in the mid-1700s.
-Historically, most coffees were descendant from typica and bourbon (traditional American).
-In the mid-20th century, breeders began introducing introgressed varieties resistant to coffee leaf rust.
-More recently, genetically diverse Ethiopian varieties and F1 hybrids have been introduced.
-Click on a bubble to zoom in and explore coffee's genetic groups.
+From it's native home in Ethiopia, Arabica coffee began spreading around the world in the mid-1700s.
+Historically, most coffees were descendant from Typica and Bourbon.
+In the mid-20th century, breeders began introducing "introgressed" varieties resistant to coffee leaf rust.
+More recently, genetically diverse F1 hybrids have been introduced.